lando/lando/docs/config/pantheon.md

   xdebug: true|false
 ```

-However, for more information we recommend you consult the [php service documentation](./php.md).
+However, for more information, we recommend you consult the [php service documentation](./php.md).

 ## Connecting to your database